Tormak9970/bash-shortcuts/defaults/guides/Overview.md

    - Guide on the process of adding, editing, and removing shortcuts.
  - Custom Scripts
    - Guide and tips for writing scripts to run.
- - Background Tasks
-   - Guide on creating shortcuts that run in the background.
  - Using Hooks
    - Guide on using hooks to run shortcuts when specific events occur.
 <br/>